Home Remedies for High Uric Acid

 8. Moderate Coffee Intake

-Dark chocolate with high cocoa content contains antioxidants.
-While not proven to directly lower uric acid in large scale studies, it may reduce inflammation, which is common in people who suffer from gout.
+• Dark Chocolate (Optional): Dark chocolate with high cocoa content contains antioxidants.
+While not proven to directly lower uric acid, it may reduce inflammation, which is common in people who suffer from gout.
+Use in small amounts as a treat.

 10. Balance Blood Sugar & Insulin